Dark-Dionysos/md2tex_matlab/README.md

 If you are the user of [Octave](https://octave.org/), follow these steps:
 1. Download the md2tex files to your local folder just as mentioned above.
 1. Copy your md file into the folder where you download the md2tex.
-1. Lanch Octave and in command window type: `cd ~/md2tex`.
+1. Launch Octave and in command window type: `cd ~/md2tex`.
 1. Type:`md2tex_octave('<your md file name>')`.
 1. The output file will appear in the same folder named `result.tex`.
 ## About Format in Md File